Dancehouse: History and description

-A lease for the derelict property was obtained in 1990 by the Northern Ballet School which, together with its sister company The Dancehouse Theatre, set about restoring the building to its former Art Deco splendour.
-One previously derelict 750-seat cinema was converted to create the Dancehouse Theatre, officially opened in 1994 by Princess Margaret.
-The next four cinemas and other areas of the building were converted into the five dance studios and associated facilities that now house the Northern Ballet School.
+A lease for the derelict property was obtained in 1990 by the Northern Ballet School, founded in 1977 by its principal Patricia McDonald, which, together with its sister company The Dancehouse Theatre, set about restoring the building to its former Art Deco splendour.
+One previously derelict 750-seat cinema was converted to create the 430-seat Dancehouse Theatre, officially opened in 1994 by Princess Margaret.
+The next four cinemas and other areas of the building were converted into the five dance studios and associated facilities that now house Performers College Manchester and Northern Ballet School.

 The Dancehouse Theatre complex extends to some 35000 sqft and comprises the theatre, three medium and two large dance studios, a green room, a café bar, theatre bar and coffee shop.
 The £500,000 cost of converting the theatre was largely met by donations from the Foundation for Sport and the Arts, the Arts Council of England and many other subscribers to the company's development programme.

 Trivia

 Local band Elbow filmed the video to "Newborn" here.
 The theatre was supposed to be underwater so all extras were asked to wear blue.